 We even did a quick stop at Montezuma Castle National Monument on the way back from Grand Canyon.
 Montezuma Castle is a prehistoric cliff dwelling carved into the side of the mountain.
 The entrance fee for adults (16 and over) is $10 and also gives you access to Tuzigoot National Monument.
 Two for the price of one.
 Not a bad deal, right?
 It will only take up 1 hour of your time or even less if you’re in a hurry.
 The picture below is exactly what you will see if you decide to visit.

 We stayed at Flagstaff (cheaper than staying in the Grand Canyon area) for the night and went to Sedona the next day.
 Sedona has incredible red rock formation and beautiful landscapes.
 It is quite a contrast from Grand Canyon with its subtle charm but in my humble opinion equally breathtaking on a different scale.
 The park entrance fee for Sedona Red Rock State Park is $7/adult.

 If you’re ready to book your next vacation.
-Check out the following deals below.
+Check out the following deals from Hotwire below.
 Please don’t hesitate to message/contact me for additional information or if you have questions.

 Disclosure: Please be aware I get commissions for purchases made through links in this post at no additional cost to you.
 Please read full Disclosures.